aberke/quiz-widgets/README.md

 - photo credit shows on hover
 - ability to customize the quiz share link-back via the /social page
 - refresh button at end of quiz -- it can be customized on the /new page (with GIFs too!)
+- on /new page can toggle between previewing mobile and non-mobile version

 TODO